 Sounds like fun doesn’t it?
 Here are a few examples of haunted hospitals!

 Royal Hope Hospital

-Salford, UK – Originally a Spanish Military hospital during the late 18th and early 19th centuries it was discovered, long after the original hospital had been demolished, that it had been built on top of what was believed to be an Indian burial ground!
-So Poltergeist had at least some basis in fact.
+Salford, UK – Originally a Spanish Military hospital during the late 18th and early 19th centuries.
+Long after the original hospital had been demolished, people discovered it had been built on top of an Indian burial ground!

 Patients staying at the current hospital, despite the fact that it is not the original building, have reported hearing wails and screams, equipment shaking and beds jumping up and down on their own.

-Considering the era in which it was active as a hospital where there was no anesthesia, amputations were common, there was little or no attention paid to sanitation, and being hit by a musket ball anywhere on your body was pretty much a death warrant, no wonder it is considered the most haunted hospital in Florida.
+Considering the era in which it was active as a hospital where there was no anesthesia, amputations were common.
+There was little or no attention paid to sanitation.
+Being hit by a musket ball anywhere on your body was pretty much a death warrant, no wonder it is considered the most haunted hospital in Florida.